golemfactory/yagna-docs/provider-tutorials/provider-cli.md

 ##### Modifying the AuditedPayload Rule

-The AuditedPayload rule is set per root certificate.
-It controls the outbound access for payloads that have been audited and signed by a trusted party.
-The rule can operate in the same modes as the Everyone rule: `all`, `whitelist`, or `none`.

-To set the AuditedPayload rule for a specific certificate by importing a certificate file:

 To set the AuditedPayload rule for a specific certificate by importing a certificate file, you can use the following command:

 ```